fastqe/biomojify/README.md

 # Overview

-`biomojify` reads one or more input FASTA or FASTQ files, and converts them to emoji.
+`biomojify` reads one or more input FASTA, FASTQ, or VCF (experimental) files, and converts them to emoji.

 ## FASTA files
 For a DNA sequence: